sisinflab/elliot/docs/source/guide/negative.rst

 Negative Sampling
 ======================

-Some evaluation strategy needed a bunk of items for each user to rank as negative items alongside with the positive ones.
+Some evaluation strategies needed a collection of items for each user to rank as negative items alongside positive ones.
-Elliot provide two different strategies to cover this feature.
-The first one is named *fixed* because needed of a file containing the negative items for each user.
-File containing these negative items must be has tab-separated-value format with this pattern for each line
+Elliot provides two different strategies to cover this feature.
+The first one is named *fixed* because needed for a file containing the negative items for each user.
+The file containing these negative items must have tab-separated-value with this pattern for each line

 ``(user_id, item_test_id)   neg_item1   neg_item2 ....``